Bülent Arınç: Views

-Arınç refers to the Hagia Sophia as a mosque, which has angered the Greek government.
-He wishes to see it reconverted from a museum into a functioning mosque.
+In 2013, Arınç referred to the Hagia Sophia as a mosque, which angered the Greek government.
+He expressed the wish to see it reconverted from a museum into a functioning mosque.

 In 2014, Arınç stated women should not laugh out loud to him in public during a speech about "moral corruption" at an Eid al-Fitr holiday gathering: "She will not laugh in public to Mr. Arinc.
 She will not be inviting in her attitudes and will protect her chasteness."
 When asked to explain his comments, he suggested that women "leave their husbands at home, and go to vacation with their lovers" and that they "can't wait to climb poles when they see someone", referring to women who pole dance while on holiday.
 Both comments were widely ridiculed in social media.

 In November 2020, Arınç resigned as a member of the High Advisory Board of the Turkish presidency, demanding political reforms in the.
 He referred to the juridical situation in Turkey and advocated for the release of the philanthropist Osman Kavala and the Kurdish politician Selahattin Demirtaş of the Peoples Democratic Party.